-- organizations you post about. - 5.
-The Internet is not an appropriate place to vent, "think out loud," disparage, complain about the school/parish community. - 6.
-It is not recommended to allow children to sleep with their phones.
-To ensure a good night's rest, and reduce dependency/phone-related anxiety, allow phones to charge overnight in a separate room. - C. Supervision and Monitoring: Our Lady of the Lake reserves the right to impose consequences for inappropriate behavior that takes place on or off campus and outside school hours.
-Thus, inappropriate use of technology (for example, on Social Media via home computer, school provided Chromebook, or cell phone) may subject the student to consequences.
-Inappropriate use includes, but is not limited to, harassment, use of school name, logo, or mascot, remarks directed to or about administrators, teachers, staff, or other students, offensive communication, and safety threats.
+Social Media via home computer, school provided Chromebook, or cell phone) may subject the student or family to consequences.
+Inappropriate use includes, but is not limited to, harassment, use of school name, logo, or mascot, remarks directed to or about administrators, teachers, school/Parish staff, or other students, offensive communication, and safety threats.
 The school will monitor the use of technology resources to help ensure that users are secure and in conformity with the school's policy.

 Administrators reserve the right to examine, use or disclose any data found on the networks, or school- provided devices in order to further the health, safety, discipline, or security of any student or other person, or to protect property.
 They may also use this information in disciplinary actions, and will furnish evidence of criminal activities to law enforcement.

-Inappropriate use by students of their own personal devices, such as cell phones, smart watches, laptops, or tablets will subject students to possible disciplinary action.
+Inappropriate use by students or families of their own personal devices, such as cell phones, smart watches, laptops, or tablets will subject students/families to possible disciplinary action.
 We expect our parents to be equal stakeholders in the implementation of our Digital Citizenship Agreement.

-Parents are also expected to model positive Internet behavior and to exhibit online decision-making that promotes the idea of a Christian community.
+Parents are also expected to model positive Internet behavior and to exhibit online decision-making that promotes the idea of a Catholic/Christian community.

-D. Agreement
+C. Agreement

-1. Parental and student signatures indicate the understanding of the terms and conditions of this document.
+- 1. Parental and student signatures indicate the understanding of the terms and conditions of this document. - 2.
+Parental signatures for registration.

-E. Consequences for Violation:
+D. Consequences for Violation:

-1. Violation of, or attempting to violate, these rules will result in disciplinary action as outlined in the school's handbook.
+1. Violation of, or attempting to violate, these rules will result in disciplinary action as outlined in the school's handbook and/or can result in immediate termination.

-XII.
+XIII.
 EMERGENCIES